-But things happening virtually can get quite messy; too many faces on the screen, people logging in late, a quick loss of internet connection can make note-taking all the more difficult.
+But things happening virtually can get quite messy; too many faces on the screen, people logging in late, or a quick loss of internet connection can make note-taking all the more difficult.

-Arguably the best part about online meetings is that you can record the conversation without feeling too weird.
+Arguably the best part about online meetings is that you can record the conversation with ease.
 This way, if you miss anything while taking notes, you can easily refer directly back to the meeting.

 In an office meeting, it’s pretty easy to tell which colleagues are speaking.
 But have you ever heard yourself on the phone or over a video call?
 Voices can sometimes sound slightly distorted or even totally different.

-Another added element of an online meeting is the chat box.
-This has its pros and cons, but essentially you simultaneously have two methods of communication going.
+Another added element of an online meeting is the chatbox.
+This has its pros and cons, but essentially you simultaneously have two methods of communication running at once.
 Since this can get pretty confusing for the minute taker, determine ahead of time how you will use this tool.

 For example, you can collectively decide that the communal chat is reserved for meeting content only, such as if you're leaving early, you have a question to bring up, or you have something to add to the conversation.
 All other information, including side chit-chat, should be sent privately or on a different platform.

 Establishing some rules for your online meeting place can help you take better and more efficient meeting notes.

 As we mentioned before, no two meeting minutes are alike.
 They change depending on the company, the people, the setting, or the content.
 Here are two example structures you can use to write your meeting minutes in the workplace.
 Have a blast!